wyeworks/blog/source/_posts/2015-11-16-immutable-strings-in-ruby-2-dot-3.markdown

 > created.

 As immutable objects state cannot be changed it doesn't make sense to copy the same object over and over.
-In fact, Ruby 2.3 will hold a unique instance for each string literal value used in the program.
+In fact, Ruby 2.3 (with frozen strings enabled) will hold a unique instance for each string literal value used in the program.
 This means that 'a' and 'a' references the same object.

-This approach will help to avoid unnecessary data duplication, therefore unnecessary object allocation is prevented and it will imply that the program runs faster because it will spend less time in the Garbage Collector.
+This approach will help to avoid unnecessary data duplication and object allocation therefore the program runs faster, because it will spend less time creating objects and destroying them in garbage collection ergo garbage collection itself will take less time to complete.

 Furthermore, when we're concurrently accessing a shared literal across several threads, there is no need to synchronize it access.
 This could lead to simpler